Heiligenkreuz Abbey: History

 During the 15th and 16th centuries the abbey was often endangered by epidemics, floods, and fires.
 It suffered severely during the Turkish wars of 1529 and 1683.
-In the latter, the Turkish hordes burnt down much of the abbey precinct, which was rebuilt on a larger scale in the Baroque style under Abbot Klemens Schäfer.
+In the latter, Turkish soldiers burnt down much of the abbey precinct, which was rebuilt on a larger scale in the Baroque style under Abbot Klemens Schäfer.

 Heiligenkreuz abbots were often noted for their piety and learning.
 In 1734 the Abbey of St. Gotthard in Hungary was ceded to Heiligenkreuz by Emperor Charles VI.
 In the late 1800s, it was united with the Hungarian Zirc Abbey.
 The monastery of Neukloster at Wiener-Neustadt was joined to Heiligenkreuz in 1881.

 Heiligenkreuz was spared dissolution under Emperor Joseph II.
 Although the National Socialists planned its dissolution in the Third Reich, this plan was not carried out.
 Abbot Karl Braunstorfer of Heiligenkreuz was a Council Father at the Second Vatican Council.

 The abbey has been an important Austrian centre for music for more than 800 years.
 Many manuscripts have been found at this monastery, most notably those of Alberich Mazak (1609–1661).
 Today it is also popularly known for a 2008 recording of Gregorian chant: "Chant: Music For Paradise".
 Other recordings followed.